engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 | EcoRI (**GAATTC**) | 7.44 | 9 (_...are Yan et al onto something?_)
 | BstEII (**GGT_ACC**) | 7.44 | 4 (_...no they aren't_)

-That hasn't helped much (or at all :laughing:), so let's concentrate on the spike now :eyes:
+No conclusive evidence either way yet :woman_shrugging: Let's concentrate on the spike :eyes:

 ---